leotheobald/drupalreact/README.md

 # drupalreact
-A simple react front end for drupal article 8
+A simple react front end for drupal 8 default articles